-We could gush ridiculously about Antarctica but there simply aren’t enough superlatives in the English language to do so.
+We could gush ridiculously in this Antarctica cruise blog, but there simply aren’t enough superlatives in the English language to do so.
 Let’s start with a simple ‘Wow!’ and take it from there… (full photo gallery) We had arrived in Ushuaia and booked the cruise just 7 days before sailing.
 Sooooo excited.

 New skills in Drake’s Passage